Skip to main content

 Album Review- Civil Villains- Motion Sick

-Alt-rock newcomers Civil Villains released their highly-anticipated album Motion Sick a few weeks back.
+Alt-rockers Civil Villains recently released the album Motion Sick.
 This a follow-up to the debut EP Snake Oil.
 The trio include influences from widespread as David Bowie and QOTSA to create a unique blend of dark instrumentation, angular riffs and soft vocal melodies.

 Formed in London back in 2016, the trio have worked hard through their dedication to the art via two North American tours and support slots to such luminaries as Bellevue DaysPoly-Math and Kid Kapichi.
 Recorded at Shaken Oak Studios by Mike Bannard (Foals, Glass Animals), Motion Sick is the finished article of years of hard work.